ThangLeQuoc/aqi-bot/README.md

 ## Highlights
 - Calculate AQI from raw concentration
-- The result from calculation includes Air Quality Index, AQI Category, General Message, Specific Health Effects Statements for the pollutant and the corresponding guidance message.
+- The result from calculation includes Air Quality Index, AQI Category, General Message, Specific Health Effects Statements for the pollutant and the corresponding guidance message
+- Support various pollutants
-- Support Nowcast Concentration ( **#soon** in the next release )
+- Support Nowcast Concentration
+- The AQI Calculation approach issued by US EPA by far is the most sensible way I've seen after working with various AQI calculation formulas.

 ### Support the following pollutants